OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/02-multiple-leds.md

 ### Building the Circuit

+// TODO: all numbers less than 10 should be spelled out: change 6 -> six

 Similar to the previously experiment, we need our breadboard and jumper wires.
 However, now we will use 6 LEDs along with 6 current limiting resistors.
 We will makes the LEDs turn on one-by-one going left to right, and then turn them off one-by-one again going left to right.

 #### What You'll Need